jean-pierreBoth/graphembed/Readme.md

 We use two strategies for graph embedding.
 1. The first is based on the paper :

-*NodeSketch : Highly-Efficient Graph Embeddings via Recursive Sketching KDD 2019*.  (<https://dl.acm.org/doi/10.1145/3292500.3330951>)
+*NodeSketch : Highly-Efficient Graph Embeddings via Recursive Sketching KDD 2019*.  [https://dl.acm.org/doi/10.1145/3292500.3330951]
     D. Yang,P. Rosso,Bin-Li, P. Cudre-Mauroux.

 It is based on multi hop neighbourhood identification via sensitive hashing.
-But instead of using **ICWS** for hashing we use the more recent **probminhash**.
+But instead of using **ICWS** for hashing we use the more recent **probminhash** See [probminhash](https://arxiv.org/abs/1911.00675)
+An extension of the paper is also implemented to get asymetric embedding for directed graph.

-1. The second is based on the paper:
+2. The second is based on the paper:

 *Asymetric Transitivity Preserving Graph Embedding 2016*
     M. Ou, P Cui, J. Pei, Z. Zhang and W. Zhu.